-The signal for a School Lock Down is the school bell sounded as four rings, repeated twice.
+The signal for a School Lock Down is the school bell sounded as four rings, repeated twice (4 x 2).
 A radio message and all staff email will also be sent out.
 Two-way radios should be switched to Channel 2.